DucAnhValentinoNguyen/PCAEuropeanCountries/README.md

 # PCAEuropeanCountries
 <br/>
 A small dataset with information of different countries in europe, containing: arbl(Unemployment rate), brut(Gross national product), einw(population) and ober(country area).
+Below are visualisations of results of PCA.
 <br/>
 ![image](https://github.com/user-attachments/assets/6d9699b8-51e5-4bbd-8a45-470afd02a456)
 <br/>